Mala0119/pdsnd_github/README.md

 30/03/2020

 ### Project Title
-U.S Bikeshare data analysis
+U.S Bikeshare data analysis on three cities

 ### Description
 Analysis on U.S Bikashre data.
-Created Statistics and built an interactive environment where a user chooses the data and filter for a dataset to analyze
+Created Statistics and built an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
 bikeshare.py